UNIX / Linux Shell Scripting Tutorial

 • Since it is easy to write a simple batch-job type shell script, there are a lot of poor quality shell scripts around.

 It is partly due to this that there is a certain machismo associated with creating good shell scripts.
-Scripts which can be used as CGI programs, for example, without losing out too much in speed to Perl (though both would lose to C, in many cases, were speed the only criteria).
+Scripts which can be used as CGI programs, for example, without losing out too much in speed to Perl (though both would lose to C, in many cases, were speed the only criterion).

 There are a number of factors which can go into good, clean, quick, shell scripts.